Sunscreen for Acne

 Finding a sunscreen that won’t cause acne breakouts is something every person should consider during the summer.
-Since people have different skin types, it isn’t surprising that there are those who find themselves responding negatively to various products.
-Unfortunately, there isn’t a concrete way of finding a sunscreen without applying the item on the skin.
-Instead, the process is a trial and error system that should be done properly to minimize the side effects.
+Since people have different skin types, it’s not surprising that there are those who find themselves responding negatively to various products.
+Unfortunately, there is not a simple solution to finding a sunscreen other than applying it to your the skin.
+Yes, it’s basically trial and error but, it’s the best system to prevent breakouts and protect your skin from summer rays.

-For those bent on finding that perfect sunscreen for acne prone skin, here are some tips on how this can be done.
+For those bent on finding that perfect sunscreen for your acne prone skin, read our tips below.

 Oily Skin

-People with oily skin should opt for a sunscreen liberally combined with powder.
-This would absorb the oil even while protecting the skin from the harsh rays of the sun and you’ll still maintain your summer glow.
+People with oily skin should opt for a sunscreen that’s combined with powder.
+One that can absorb the oil even while protecting the skin from the harsh rays of the sun.
 Suggestion: Peter Thomas Roth: Instant Mineral Powder SPF 45, $30

 Dry Skin

-Look for emollient moisturizers like glycerin and aloe in the case of dry or very dry skin.
-The amount of material applied should depend on the dryness of the skin.
-Suggestion: La Roche-Posay Anthelios SX Daily Moisturizer, $31.50
+Look for emollient moisturizers like glycerin and aloe if you have dry or very dry skin.
+Suggestion: La Roche-Posay Anthelios SX Daily Moisturizer, $29

 Sensitive Skin

-Those with skins prone to reddening or even pimples should opt for gentler sunscreens.
-Check out the back of the bottle and look for the ingredient titanium oxide or even zinc oxide.
-Either of the two should be the major ingredient in the sunscreen for it to be ideal for the sensitive skin.
+Those with skin prone to reddening or even pimples should opt for a gentler sunscreen.
+Check the back of the bottle and look for the ingredient titanium oxide or even zinc oxide.
+Either of the two should be the major ingredient in sunscreen for sensitive skin types.
 Some people opt for the natural method, usually applying essential oil on the skin before topping it off with sunscreen.
 This serves as a barrier to prevent breakouts.
-Suggestion: Neutrogena Sensitive Skin Sunblock SPF 30, $8.99
+Suggestion: Neutrogena Sensitive Skin Sunblock SPF 30, $8.79

 Individuals with fairly regular skin can choose something that doesn’t feel heavy on the body.
 Ideally, it should be light, allowing the skin to breathe through the pores even while protecting the body.
-One thing most people look into is the SPF of the product, the higher the number, the bigger the protection.
+Always check the SPF of the sunscreen, the higher the number, the bigger the protection.
 However, one should also note that higher SPF’s tend to cause more irritation for the skin.

-It might also pay to check the label for an ingredient called PABA.
+You should also check the label for an ingredient called PABA.
 Although not all people are susceptible to the material, most individuals are.
 Hence, those with sensitive skin should just skip products that contain this substance.
 Try asking a dermatologist for advice regarding the best possible sunscreen products in the market.
 Asking a friend or someone with the same skin type would also be a good idea when bent on finding a sunscreen for acne-prone skin.

 Until now I was using a simple sunscreen spray.
 I have two of them and noticed that the one with higher SPF is much more oilier, greasier, and made me breakout a little, especially on the chin